buhrmi/buhrmi/README.md

 ## Hi there

-I'm buhrmi, Representative Director and Owner of buhrmi investments
+I'm buhrmi, Representative Director and Owner of Buhrmi Investments

 Through targeted investments we help to develop the musical landscape in South East Asia and Japan through our main portfolio companies: